 Early Learning (Ages 3-6)

 Early Learning classrooms resemble a beehive.
-This might sound loud or look messy, but if you tune in more closely you will notice that children are busy at their work and deeply involved in their learning.
+This might sound loud or look messy, but if you tune in more closely you will notice that children are inspired and deeply engaged in their learning.

 Early Learning 3/4

-Our 3 and 4 year old students learn together in a mixed age setting.
-Each child is assigned to a specific teacher.
+Our 3 and 4 year old students learn together in a mixed age setting, with each child assigned to a specific teacher.
 Based on their learning needs, interests and developmental levels, children work and play in different groups throughout the day.

 Early Learning 5

-If you require more information about the Early Years Programme at BIS, please do not hesitate to contact the PYP Coordinator, Elizabeth Winkler.
+If you require more information about the Early Years Programme at BIS, please do not hesitate to contact the PYP Coordinator, Casey Ranson.

 - After school care for Early Learning students available in the Kidz Klub, where children can remain on school grounds up to 18:00 during school term.